Skip to main content

 • Rain washes over streets, roofs, lawns, and parking lots, picking up trash, oil, sediment, bacteria, pesticides, chemicals and metals from tires or brakes.

 • Pick up pet waste.
-It contains bacteria and parasitic organisms that can contaminate streams.

 • Use non-toxic alternatives to toxic pesticides and herbicides.